RicardoR002/EyeColorChanger/README.md

 This application can be easily deployed to Streamlit Cloud:

-1. Create a GitHub repository and push all the files (app.py, eye_detection.py, color_transformation.py, requirements.txt)
+1. Create a GitHub repository and push all the files:
+   - app.py
+   - eye_detection.py
+   - color_transformation.py
+   - requirements.txt
+   - packages.txt (for system dependencies)

 2. Sign up for [Streamlit Cloud](https://streamlit.io/cloud)

 3. Create a new app in Streamlit Cloud and connect it to your GitHub repository

 4. Set the main file path to `app.py`

 5. Deploy the app

+### Troubleshooting Deployment Issues

+If you encounter dependency installation errors:

+- Check the logs in the Streamlit Cloud dashboard for specific error messages
+- Try using older, more stable versions of packages in requirements.txt
+- Make sure packages.txt includes necessary system dependencies
+- Consider removing or replacing problematic packages

 ## Technical Details